 Bathrooms

-We’ve seen the rise in popularity of the color drenching trend (using a single-hue across multiple surfaces), but it might make the most sense in the bathroom.
-Colorful bathrooms with a monochromatic palette or bold pattern can make a space feel larger, plus the use of tiles allows for a layering of texture.
-Scroll through for 10+ colorful bathrooms where homeowners took a chance and it paid off in spades.
+We’ve seen the rise in popularity of the colour drenching trend (using a single-hue across multiple surfaces), but it might make the most sense in the bathroom.
+Colourful bathrooms with a monochromatic palette or bold pattern can make a space feel larger, plus the use of tiles allows for a layering of texture.
+Scroll through for 10 colourful bathrooms where homeowners took a chance and it paid off in spades.

 In this ensuite bathroom, watery-blue walls are calming, with hand-painted tile inspired by a London subway station to add pattern and personality.